jayrulez/ultraviolet/README.md

 If you don't want to build Sedulous yourself, official packages are available through [NuGet](https://www.nuget.org/packages?q=sedulous).

-The wiki contains a [quick start guide](https://github.com/jayrulez/sedulous/wiki/Getting-Started-with-.NET-Core-3.1) for development using .NET 6.
+The wiki contains a [quick start guide](https://github.com/jayrulez/Sedulous/wiki/Getting-Started-with-.NET-Core-3.1) for development using .NET 6.

-A [dedicated repository](https://github.com/jayrulez/sedulous-samples) contains a number of sample projects which demonstrate various features of the Framework.
+The [Samples](https://github.com/jayrulez/Sedulous/Samples) directory contains a number of sample projects which demonstrate various features of the Framework.

 Requirements
 ============

-Sedulous can be used with any version of .NET which supports .NET Standard 2.1.
+Sedulous can be used with any version of .NET which supports .NET 6.

 Building Sedulous requires .NET SDK 6.